EBITDA, EBITA, or EBIT?

-Keywords: EBITDA, EBITA, EBIT, valuation, price multiples, non-GAAP earnings, proforma earnings
+Keywords: EBITDA, EBITA, EBIT, valuation, price multiples, industry multiples, stock return predictability, non-GAAP earnings, pro forma earnings, enterprise value, earnings management, earnings quality, operating income, depreciation, amortization, intangible assets

 JEL Classification: G12, G14, G30, M41